d0n601/HTB_Writeup-Template/README.md

 ### Password Protect pdf
-Once the writeup is complete and ready to publish, it should be protected with the root flag so it doesn't violate [Hack The Box](https://hackthebox.eu) rules, allow people to cheat, and generally spoil the fun.
+**Update:** Now, HTB has dyamic flags, so while this is a nice tutorial on how to password protect a PDF, it doesn't really make sense any more to use your root flag as the password.
+No one else will have the same root flag as you, so only you'll know how to get in...

 To password protect the pdf I use `pdftk`.
 From the root folder of the writup directory issue the following command.